 Denitrification refers to those processes in which nitrate ions are converted to gaseous forms of nitrogen {e.g., nitric oxide gas (NO_2^+) , nitrous oxide gas (N_2O^+) , and nitrogen gas (N_2) }.
 The majority of bacteria performing this function are facultative anaerobes that can be either heterotrophs (i.e., obtain their energy and carbon from oxidation of organic compounds) or autotrophs (i.e., obtain their energy and carbon from carbon dioxide or carbonates).
-Required environmental conditions include: low soil air content (<10%), temperatures between 2-50°C (with an optimum range of 25-35°C), and an appropriate energy source (Brady and Weil, 2002).
+Required environmental conditions include: low soil air content (<10%), temperatures between 2-50°C (36-122°F)(with an optimum range of 25-35°C, or 77-95°F), and an appropriate energy source (Brady and Weil, 2002).

-Patrick and Gotoh (1974) studied the impact of O2 levels in nitrogen loss from saturated soils and indicated that anaerobic conditions greatly inhibited biological oxidation of NH4+ to NO3-.
+Patrick and Gotoh (1974) studied the impact of O_2 levels in nitrogen loss from saturated soils and indicated that anaerobic conditions greatly inhibited biological oxidation of NH_4^+ to NO_3^- .
 In their study, nitrate that was formed then migrated to an anaerobic layer where denitrification occurred.
-Again, under very saturated conditions, Lindau et al. (1988) demonstrated that nitrogen applied as N-urea and N - KNO3 was denitrified.
+Again, under very saturated conditions, Lindau et al. (1988) demonstrated that nitrogen applied as N-urea and N - KNO_3 was denitrified.
 Between 44% and 77% of applied N was denitrified and between 28% and 40% of the applied and denitrified N became trapped in the soil.
-In summary, a large proportion of the nitrate and ammonia nitrogen is denitrified and a significant proportion of that nitrogen is resident in the soil.